-Tomasso was founded in Leeds, in the North of England, by brothers Dino and Raffaello in 1993.
+Tomasso was founded in Leeds, Yorkshire, in 1993, by brothers Dino and Raffaello Tomasso.
 Today, they head the gallery alongside the next generation of the Tomasso family.
-They specialise in European Sculpture, Master Paintings and Ancient Art, and are recognised internationally for specialising in important European sculpture from the early Renaissance to the Neoclassical periods, with particular expertise in European Renaissance bronzes, along with an in-depth knowledge of Old Master paintings and objets d’art.
+They specialise in European Sculpture, Master Paintings and Ancient Art, and are recognised internationally for their particular expertise in European Renaissance bronzes.

 Dino and Raffaello have promoted and supported, through loans and exhibitions, major international institutions and significant sales have been made to some of the world’s most prestigious museums, including the Bode Museum, Berlin; The Liechtenstein Collection, and the Kunsthistorisches Museum, Vienna; the Metropolitan Museum of Art, New York; the Yale Center for British Art and the Art Institute of Chicago.

 In 2014, Emanuela Tarizzo (Courtauld Institute of Art BA 2009, MA 2010) joined the team and is now Gallery Director in London, working alongside Alexandra Popa (BA 2016, MA 2017), Gallery Manager, also a Courtauld alumna.

 In over 25 years, Dino and Raffaello have made major rediscoveries in the fields of European Sculpture, Master Paintings, and Ancient Greek and Roman Sculpture, collected in Tomasso Brothers’ anniversary publication XXV.